Skillz4Killz/dapi-bench/README.md

 4. Eris
 5. Discord.JS

-However, as we take a closer look at the data values for the initial values, we notice that Harmony is missing thousands of users.
+However, upo. a closer look at the data values for the initial values, it shows that Harmony is missing thousands of users.
 At the start, harmony had only cached `456` users.
 As a comparison:

 Discordeno: `2624`